geraldhywncs/Team20_DMSS_Frontend/README.md

 ## ⚠️⚠️ To run ⚠️⚠️

+Open the project directory in the folder directory cmd prompt, you can run the command below to start:

+## `npm install`

+Run this command each time to install dependencies from package.json

 > > If you get the react-scripts issue <<
 > > 🥓 Run this command in cmd prompt: npm install react-scripts --save-dev

-## `npm install`

-Run this command to install dependencies from package.json

-Open the project directory in the folder directory cmd prompt, you can run the command below to start:

 ### `npm run start`